cfrg/draft-irtf-cfrg-vdaf/draft-irtf-cfrg-vdaf.md

 that must be be transmitted from one party to another, this document prescribes a particular encoding of that quantity as a byte string.

-> OPEN ISSUE: It might be better to not be prescriptive about how quantities are
+> OPEN ISSUE It might be better to not be prescriptive about how quantities are
 > encoded on the wire.
 See issue #58.

 Some common functionalities: